superandrew123/clock_project/README.md

 # clock_project

 Primary objective:
-Display a clock that delivers time dependent information on a series of women working in techonology.
+Display a clock that delivers time-dependent information on a series of notable women working in technology.

 Clock: